ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 ## Changelog

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md
-(🌧︎: Involves an accepted GitHub Pull Request from the community.
+(🌧︎: Involves an accepted GitHub Pull Request or other significant assistance from the community.
 Thanks for your help!)

+**3.6.0**

+- Balance pass:
+	- Fudge Dice now provides 10 luck (configurable) on affected rolls, instead of guaranteeing a success.
+This is intended to prevent an inordinate effect this item was having on very-low-chance events, such as Aspect equipment drops.
+	- Kintsugi now counts itself as a broken/consumed item by default (so it will never have zero effect).
+	- Gup Ray now also debuffs its targets' move and attack speed by 50% per split (configurable, exponential).
+- Restored missing chunks of the Taunt effect description.
+- 🌧︎ Fixed a typo that was preventing the Scavenger's Rucksack movement grace period from working.
+- Fixed Timelost Rum proc chance displaying in its description as 1/100 of the actual value.
+- Updated R2API dependency to 5.0.6 (now using split assembly).
+- Updated TILER2 dependency to 7.3.3.
+- Updated BepInExPack dependency to 5.4.2103.

 **3.5.0**